 A circuit encompassing Roosevelt, Third, Portland and First streets, “The Fruit Loop” was a popular place for men looking for male companionship, and was active from the mid-40s to the mid-90s.

 The 307 Lounge opened in the ‘40s, but a fire in the early ‘50s forced it to close and relocate down the street.

 The 307 name stuck through the decades and several owners.
 Look down at the plaque commemorating the 307 for being a watering hole on The Loop.
 The building was also famous for several DeGrazia murals, painted early in his career during the ‘50s.
 After the building was purchased for redevelopment, the DeGrazia Museum came from Tucson to preserve a small mural.
 Sadly it crumbled, and all were lost with the demolition of the building.

 A few entertainers still performing around town appeared on the 307 stage: Pussy Le Hoot, Barbara Seville and Celia Putty.
-Walk down the alley and find the 20-foot tall dress form covered in 10,000 LED lights named Tish.
+At The Pemberton restaurant, retail and art collective just down the street, you’ll find a 20-foot tall dress form covered in 10,000 LED lights named “Tish.”
 It commemorates Tish Tanner, a larger-than-life drag performer at the 307.

 *This story was originally published in June 2020, and updated in 2022.